 Veiled Chameleon Health

 The health of a captive chameleon is very much dependent on the health of the individual you purchase.
-It is highly recommended to ensure you are getting your specimen from a reputable breeder that is knowledgeable and strives to produce healthy animals.
+It is highly recommended to ensure you are getting your specimen from a reputable breeder who is knowledgeable and strives to produce healthy animals.
 If purchasing from PetSmart, it is a good idea to ask where they obtained the chameleon.

 Proper care, husbandry, and a balanced nutritious diet will play the most vital roles in your chameleon’s health.
 These lizards will be most likely to get their most common health conditions from unclean living environments and/or a diet lacking the proper nutrients they need to thrive.